-Q6: What is GST treatment on rental of rig from a non resident lessor?
+Q6: What is the GST treatment on rental of rig from a non-resident lessor?

-A6: Importation of rig on a leasing arrangement is subject to GST at the point of importation.
-However, the rental charges payable for the rig during the duration of the lease are not subject to GST.
+A6: Importation of rig on a lease agreement is subject to GST at the point of importation based on the total value of the lease agreement.
+However, the rental charges payable for the rig during the duration of the lease agreement are not subject to GST.

-If the local recipient continues to lease the rig after the expiry of the lease, the rental charges payable are subject to GST at standard rate.
-He should then account for the GST using the reverse charged mechanism.
+If the local recipient continues to lease the rig after the expiry of the lease agreement, the rental charges payable are subject to GST at a standard rate.